DeMentha/MisterMister/README.md

 This code has been run and tested on an Arduino UNO board.
 Cannot verify that this works on other boards.

+- Press the `PIO Terminal` button at the button of VS Code (http://docs.platformio.org/en/latest/ide/vscode.html#ide-vscode-toolbar)
-- Run `platformio run -t upload && platformio serialports monitor --baud 9600`
+- In the terminal run `platformio run -t upload && platformio serialports monitor --baud 9600`
   - This will compile and upload code to the Arduino UNO board
   - Once uploaded, this command will also start the Serial monitor allowing you to immediately view log output.
 ## Unit Testing